oddle-developer/oddle-frontend-challenge/README.md

 - The search input does the searching as you type (See google search as an example)
 - There is animated transition between pages
 - The application supports theming and can easily be switched between themes

+## Submission Steps
+- Submit your assignment by creating a repository on your Github account
+- Code.
+Commit and Push as many times as you want, only the last Pull Request will be graded
+- Create a Pull Request in your private repo and invite us as reviewer
+- Add https://github.com/oddle-developer as collaborator for your repo and add oddle-developer as reviewer to your PR